 A loss of income often means you can no longer pay all your bills.
-Rent is often the mostly costly payment you need to make, so you might decide to find less-expensive housing.
-Moving in with friends or back with your parents can give you time to get back on your feet.
+Rent is typically the mostly costly payment you need to make, so it may be wise to look for less-expensive housing.
+Moving in with friends or back with your parents can give you the time you need to get back on your feet.
 One problem you might face in moving, however, is breaking your current apartment lease.
 When you signed the lease, you entered into a legal agreement.
-It is sometimes possible, however, to get out of your lease without suffering penalties.
+Although the lease is a binding document, it is sometimes possible to get out of the lease without suffering penalties.

-Research the laws in your area regarding tenancy.
-Many states have agencies dedicated specifically to renter's rights.
-Contact your local organization for advice on breaking a lease in your locale.
+Take some time to research the laws in your area regarding tenancy.
+Many states have agencies dedicated specifically to renter's rights if you aren't sure where to start your search.
+Simply contact your local organization for advice on breaking a lease without having to pay the remaining months.

 Tell your landlord the truth about your situation as soon as possible.
 Don't wait until you are delinquent with payments to discuss breaking the lease.
 Many landlords will be sympathetic to your loss of unemployment and might forgive the breaking of the lease or negotiate on an agreement you can afford.

 If you have to break a lease because you lost your job, be honest and do not attempt to get out of a penalty by claiming another reason.
 For instance, do not claim the landlord did not make necessary repairs unless this is the truth and you have documentation to prove it.